California's Largest Legal Weed Farms Face Conflict In Wine Country

 "Maybe we were a little too permissive at first," Williams says.
 "Now we're getting to be more restrictive."

-Other traditional California agriculture is also facing challenges living side-by-side with the new crop.
+Other traditional California agriculture is also facing challenges living side by side with the new crop.
 In Carpinteria, avocado farmers are facing a similar dilemma as north county winemakers.
-Scott Van Der Kar has an avocado, lemon and cherimoya farm and can't spray the pesticides he's been using for decades.
+Scott Van Der Kar has an avocado, lemon and cherimoya farm and can't spray the pesticides he has been using for decades.

 "Trying to accommodate the cannabis growers is really difficult for us, the growers who have been here who have a food crop," Van Der Kar says.

 But cannabis isn't a new crop to California or Santa Barbara County, it's just newly regulated and newly taxable.
 Peter Rupert teaches economics at the University of California, Santa Barbara and studies the economics of cannabis.
-His findings suggest the county's cannabis is worth about $180 million while its wine is valued at about $120 million, but on a tiny fraction of the land.
+His findings suggest the county's wine is valued at about $120 million, while its cannabis is worth about $180 million, but on a tiny fraction of the land.
 He says the county is positioning itself to earn significant tax dollars from cannabis.

 "Growing here in California is easy," Rupert says.
 "My guess is once they open interstate commerce in cannabis, you know California will really take over."